-Head to the Android Market – Google’s official applications download store – or the third-party owned GetJar orAmazon Appstore and you’ll be able to choose from a vast array of applications, taking in everything from practical business tools to fun games.
+Head to the Google Play Store, Google’s official applications download store.
+From there, you’ll be able to choose from a vast array of applications, taking in everything from practical business tools to fun games.

 Best of all, many of these apps are totally free to download.

-All Android phones also come with Google applications preinstalled, such as YouTube, Google Maps and Gmail, so you’ll have great some apps to get to grips with.
+All Android phones also come with Google apps preinstalled, such as YouTube, Google Maps and Gmail, so you’ll have great some apps to get to grips with.

-Google frequently updates these apps free, making them easier and better to use each time.
+Google frequently updates these apps for free, making them easier and better to use each time.

 Periodically, Google releases an upgraded version of the Android software.

 They used to be referred to by fun, dessert or other baked goods-themed codenames, such as FroYo (Frozen Yoghurt), Gingerbread, Oreo, Pie or even Ice Cream Sandwich, but recently they've gone back to plain numbers with Android 10 and Android 11.